Messiah ben Joseph: Christian Kabbalah

 In some modern forms of Christian Kabbalah, based on Lurianic Kabbalah, Jesus is not literally the Son of God but rather a composite being like Adam.
 In other words, a full rectified Adam.
 In this understanding Jesus is linked with the title Son of Man given in the New Testament.
 Messiah ben Joseph is part of this entity.

 In some Christian forms of Ecstatic Kabbalah Jesus is Metatron, Melchizedek, Messiah ben Joseph and Messiah ben David.
 Oftentimes, incompatible Kabbalists' teachings are blended together with Christian, new age and occult beliefs.

 Latter-Day Saints (Mormons)

-Some Latter-Day Saints (Mormons) in reverence of their prophet, associate Messiah ben Joseph with Joseph Smith, as he was named after his father, Joseph Smith Senior.
+Some Latter-Day Saints (Mormons) in reverence of their prophet, associate Messiah ben Joseph with Joseph Smith, as he was named after his father, Joseph Smith Senior, and was believed to be "a pure Ephraimite".

 With building the temple in Kirtland and later Nauvoo, faithful members of the church see him as the prophesied prophet of Restoration.
 He claimed that, in the Kirtland temple, he received keys to the sealing power of the priesthood from Elijah, one of the major revelations recorded in The Doctrine and Covenants.

-A major doctrinal teaching of Joseph Smith was the gathering of Israel, especially the lost tribes, and he was anointed king over Israel via Council of Fifty.
+A major doctrinal teaching of Joseph Smith was the gathering of Israel, especially the lost tribes.

 When a mob stormed Carthage jail, Smith fired back with a six-barreled pistol.
 Smith and his brother Hyrum were killed in the skirmish.

-For these reasons, outlier Mormons speculate Smith and his brother allegedly fulfilled the role of the rabbinic invention of Messiah ben Joseph.
+For these reasons, outlier Mormons speculate Smith and his brother fulfilled the role of the Messiah ben Joseph.